Stand Up to Cancer (UK): The Crystal Maze

 A one-off special edition of The Crystal Maze was filmed for the SU2C 2016 at The Crystal Maze Live Experience in London, presented by Stephen Merchant, accompanied by a team of five celebrities – Sara Cox, Michelle Keegan, Rio Ferdinand, Josh Widdicombe and Jonnie Peacock – and aired on 16 October.
 They won a total of £25,000 for Cancer Research UK in the Crystal Dome.
+The success of the special subsequently led to the series being revived.

 2017

 SU2C returned on 3 November 2017 with celebrity specials of Channel 4 programmes.

 Celebrity Hunted

 It was confirmed in October 2017 that a celebrity edition of the Channel 4 series Celebrity Hunted would be made for Stand Up To Cancer.
 The series began airing on 10 October 2017 over 4 episodes.

 The celebrities taking part were Gogglebox’s Stephanie and Dominic Parker, Made in Chelsea’s Jamie Laing & Spencer Matthews, The Wanted’s Jay McGuiness & Siva Kaneswaran and Anneka Rice.

 Celebrity First Dates

 It was confirmed that another Celebrity edition of Celebrity First Dates would be made.
 Airing on 3 November 2017.

 The celebrities taking part include 80's singer Sinitta, MP for Lichfield Michael Fabricant, TV and Capital London Breakfast presenter Roman Kemp and TV presenter Jan Leeming.